lighthouse-labs/photolabs-starter/README.md

 * Using the top navigation bar with photo topics, users can filter photos by preference.
 * By clicking on the heart icon on a selected photo, users can favorite an image.
 The notification about a favorited photo will be displyed on the heart icon of the top navigation bar.
 * Clicking on the page logo redirects the user to the home page.
+* Dark mode can be activated by clicking on the 'dark' button.

 ## Final Product